Nick Madrigal Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.
+- The Brewers have a 4.10 team ERA that ranks 13th among all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (108 total, 1.3 per game).
+- Brewers pitchers combine to surrender 108 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Teheran makes the start for the Brewers, his eighth of the season.
-He is 2-3 with a 2.85 ERA and 25 strikeouts in 41 2/3 innings pitched.
+- Miley (5-2) takes the mound for the Brewers in his 12th start of the season.
+He's put together a 3.02 ERA in 56 2/3 innings pitched, with 34 strikeouts.

-- In his most recent time out on Tuesday, the right-hander tossed 5 2/3 innings against the New York Mets, giving up seven earned runs while surrendering seven hits.
+- The left-hander last appeared on Wednesday against the New York Mets, when he tossed four innings, allowing two earned runs while giving up three hits.

-- In seven games this season, the 32-year-old has an ERA of 2.85, with 5.5 strikeouts per nine innings.
-Opponents are batting .208 against him.
+- The 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings across 11 games this season, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.